Man with glasses and beard standing in sun smiling clapping hands

 Chorley & District Building Society

-Co-operative Bank (trading as Smile)
+Co-operative Bank plc (and trading as Smile)

 Coventry Building Society